 Located off the northwest tip of Bird's Head Peninsula on the island of New Guinea, in Indonesia's West Papua province, Raja Ampat, or the Four Kings, is an archipelago comprising over 1,500 small islands, cays and shoals surrounding the four main islands of Misool, Salawati, Batanta and Waigeo, and the smaller island of Kofiau.
-The area's massive coral colonies along with relatively high sea surface temperatures, also suggest that its reefs may be relatively resistant to threats like coral bleaching and coral disease, which now jeopardize the survival of other coral ecosystems around the world.

 "I was like a five-year-old, seeing a reef for the very first time.
 I was awestruck, held by the incredible power of this richest reef.
 We must, with all available resources, preserve the beauty of Raja Ampat.
 This may be the last frontier." --Michael Aw